Code of Conduct

 Harassment is defined as actions that threaten, intimidate, alarm, or put a person in fear of their safety.
 Below is a list of actions that are considered forms of harassment and will not be tolerated at NIAC events and activities:

-- Verbal or written comments that are targeted against a person based on age, disability, ethnicity, race, gender identity and expression, sexual orientation, marital status, parental status, physical appearance, or religion
+- Verbal or written comments that are targeted against a person or groups of people based on age, disability, ethnicity, race, gender identity and expression, sexual orientation, marital status, parental status, physical appearance, or religion

 - Verbal or written comments that are sexually graphic or sexually suggestive